-We offer a 4 pack of four distinct genetically different potatoes with the basic three colors, red, blue and white.
+We offer a 4 pack of four distinct potatoes with colors running from white, purple, blue and red being the most common.
+(Spring and fall.)
 Some are fingerlings and some are more round shaped and vary in size from 1-3 inches.
 This is the mature size of the tuber and not summer harvested.
 Some of the seedlings may grow larger under cultivation.
 Red, blue, white, pink and violet are the colors in this mix.
 The textures range from smooth to flaky with a true potato taste like no other-subtle but delicious.
 We recommend spring planting with this strain at first but then keeping a portion of the crop in the field over winter a little every year.
 We include a glassine bag for dry storage which you can refrigerate or put in a cool area until spring.

 It appears small size favors winter hardiness as well as persistence in the landscape and yes, it spreads.
 These ship in the fall and spring while dormant-just like any potato.

 The source for our original diploid potatoes were all 'over the counter' potatoes from commercial potato producers that produce heirloom potatoes as seed potatoes.
 Our seeds did not come from plant breeders, facebook potato groups, or other companies or individuals offering diploid potato seeds.
 (The only exception is the variety 'Zolushka' which came from Park Seed Company.)
 The Perennial Diversity Seed is produced 100 percent at our farm and nowhere else.
 In the last four years we have tried other true seed potatoes but at this point most have not been adapted to our location.
 This brings home the idea that locally adapted plants can provide a solution to common disease issues but are not a solution everywhere potatoes are grown.